Rajutiful/Apna-Git/README.md

 # Apna-Git
-This is my first project
+This is my first project.
+Author _Raju Reddy